 There is parking for 38 cars in the parking lot in the Roebling Park at Spring Lake.
 The Watson Woods picnic area holds 20 cars.
 There is also parking for 8 cars at the Independence Avenue entrance on the road shoulder.

-For more information about the Abbott Marshlands, scheduled field trips, guides, etc. see Friends for the Marsh.
+For more information about the Abbot Marshlands, as well as maps, scheduled field trips, guides, etc. visit the Abbot Marshlands website.

 Additional resources include the Partnership for the Delaware Estuary.
 For more information call 1-800-445-4935 or visit their website at Partnership for a Delaware Estuary.